CybotAS/CookiebotWP/readme.txt

 **🌎 Compliance with regulations and frameworks**

-Our WordPress cookie banner helps you comply with the following regulations and frameworks:
+Our WordPress cookie banner enables your compliance with the following regulations and frameworks:

 - GDPR (DSGVO, EU)
+- DMA (EU)
 - ePrivacy (EU)
 - LGPD (Brazil)
 - POPIA (South Africa)
 - CCPA and CPRA (California)
 - VCDPA (Virginia)
-- TCF 2.0 (EU)
+- TCF v2.2 (EU)

 **🇺🇸 CCPA and CPRA compliance setup**

 To comply with the CCPA and CPRA, add a "Do Not Sell Or Share My Personal Information" link to the cookie policy declaration.

+**🔗Easy integration with CMS platforms**

+The Cookiebot CMP can be integrated seamlessly with all popular CMS platforms, such as WordPress, Shopify, Drupal, Adobe Experience Manager [and more](https://support.cookiebot.com/hc/en-us/sections/360000838214-Other-installation-guides).

 **🟠 Consent widget**

-Enable visitors to update their consent with our easy-to-use widget.
+Enable visitors to update their consent with our easy to use widget.

 **🔒 Secure data storage**

-Securely store user consent obtained in our cloud-based environment.
+Securely store user consent data in our cloud-based environment, with EU-based servers.

 **📥 Data download option**